 Distributing a component with WDO

-To distribute a component that is using a WDO file:
+To distribute a component that uses a WDO file:

 - If no setup procedure is used for the component, you must supply:

 - the WDK file,

 - all the necessary files referenced in the WDO file.

 - If you are using a setup procedure for the component, the WDO file will be automatically created when creating the setup procedure of component.